hirosystems/docs/docs/platform/connect-desktop-to-cloud.md

 ## Get your workspace url

 <!-- markdown-link-check-disable -->
 To create an SSH connection to your Hiro Platform workspace you will need your workspace url.
 To find it just go to [https://platform.hiro.so/projects](https://platform.hiro.so/projects) and click on `Connect Your Local Editor`.
-You will find your worspace url at the bottom.
+You will find your workspace url at the bottom.
 <!-- markdown-link-check-enable -->

 ## Connection Complete!